ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Project Direction

 The Science Data Kit has evolved into a comprehensive tool for data analysis and visualization.
 With the completion of all six development phases, the platform has established robust capabilities with strong documentation, testing infrastructure, code quality, and user-focused features.
+The new Knowledge Graph Documentation System roadmap represents the next evolution in scientific software architecture, transforming the SDK into an AI-navigable platform.

 ### Current Capabilities